 7.3 Students have to earn before graduation the number of credit points as required by the programmes of study.
-The minimum and maximum number of credit points is normally within the range of 12 (except summer semester) to 18 for taught courses in a semester for full-time programmes, whereas not more than 11 in a semester for part-time programmes.
+The minimum and maximum number of credit points is normally within the range of 12 (except summer semester) to 18 for taught courses in a semester for full-time programmes, whereas not more than 11 (up to 12 for students admitted in 2019/20 and thereafter) in a semester for part-time programmes.
 Students are not allowed to take zero credit point/course unless with prior approval.